 If the Executive Director institutes a suitability review, the staff shall send the written notice of an adverse suitability recommendation that identifies the Person subject to suitability review, the particular offenses or conduct relied on and whether that the offenses or conduct results in a Mandatory Disqualification or Presumptive Negative Suitability Determination, or supports a Negative Suitability Recommendation, and reasons for that determination.

 The notice of an adverse suitability recommendation shall provide an opportunity to cure the suitability issue by removing the subject from its application.
-To the extent that an applicant removes a subject from an application, the removal must be done in a manner determined by the Commission.
+To the extent that an applicant removes a subject from an application, the removal shall be done in a manner determined by the Commission.

 The notice of an adverse suitability recommendation shall provide the subject with the opportunity to request an informal proceeding before the Suitability Review Committee.

-A request for an informal proceeding must be submitted in a form and manner determined by the Commission and no later than 14 business days following the effective date of the adverse suitability recommendation.
+A request for an informal proceeding shall be submitted in a form and manner determined by the Commission and no later than 14 business days following the effective date of the adverse suitability recommendation.
 Requests received after 14 business days may be considered at the discretion of the Executive Director or the Committee.

 On notification of an adverse suitability recommendation and receipt of an informal proceeding request, the Committee shall initiate a proceeding, make a recommendation and/or take other action(s) after consultation with the Executive Director.